 For this soup, you will need:

-- Extra coconut milk, chopped cilantro, or chopped peanuts for garnish.
-All optional, but all very delicious, too!
+• Garnish-extra coconut milk, chopped cilantro, and chopped peanuts.
+All are optional, but all are very delicious, too!
+I highly recommend finishing the soup with some goodies.

 Cooking with Fresh Ginger